 Don’t believe the hype, there is still a demand for physical merch.
-Pledgemusic revealed that 82% of the pledges are going to physical product.
-So besides digital music, you should also offer physical options for your albums.
+Besides digital music, you should also offer physical options for your albums.

 Signed CDs and special edition vinyls are great for your super fans who want a little something more.
 You can use the Bandzoogle Store feature to offer physical merch for sale, and again, you keep 100% of those sales ($10 million and counting).